netsensei/colada/_posts/2014-04-13-taking-babysteps-with-angularjs.markdown

 As a Drupal developer, trying to build complex forms and experiences while solely relying on the Drupal API has caused my fair share of headaches.
 I've unleashed Angular on a few use cases and I'm amazed how fast it allowed me to build what used to be hard to implement features.
 Front end frameworks also hugely tone down the amount of complex PHP logic you'll write to deal with things like validation, keeping track of state, etc.

-The [next major version](https://drupal.org/drupal-8.0) will be especially well equiped to deal with these new tools.
+The [next major version of Drupal](https://drupal.org/drupal-8.0) will be especially well equiped to deal with these new tools.

 The most important take away?
 Try to learn these new tools regardless of your role in your team/company.
 They bridge the gap between what we nowadays call frontend/backend.
 They will have a profoundly impact on your process and help you focus on delivering great experiences, instead of having to spend effort in solving mundane problems.